vsch/boxed-state/README.md

 ### Options

-You can change a couple of options on how the boxing handles properties whose value is `undefined` and also modify the prefix/suffix used for accessing boxed properties:
+You can change a couple of options on how the boxing handles properties whose value is `undefined` and modify the prefix/suffix used for accessing boxed properties or magic properties:

 Use the `createBox(options)` function from the module to create a boxing function with non-default options: